-The Area Programs Libraries comprise the Near East; Slavic, East European, and Eurasian; South Asia; and Southeast Asia Divisions.
+The International Studies Libraries comprise the Near East; Slavic, East European, and Eurasian; South Asia; and Southeast Asia Divisions.
 Their collections are housed in the Graduate Library.
-Each division assumes responsibility for the entire range of bibliographic duties to provide readers with access to vernacular and western language resources within their respective geographic and language domains.
-Accordingly, Area Programs staff select and acquire materials added to the collections in vernacular languages and in Western languages with relevant geographical and topical focus.
-In addition, all vernacular language materials receive cataloging in the Area Programs Divisions.
-Staff assist readers in finding materials and using the collections, compile bibliographies, identify print or electronic resources held elsewhere, and offer classes and informal instruction in library use as it applies to the geographical, linguistic, and subject areas covered by the Area Programs Libraries.
+International Studies staff select and acquire materials added to the collection in vernacular languages and in Western Languages with relevant georgraphical and topical focus.
+In addition, all vernacular language materials receive cataloging in International Studies.
+Staff assist readers in finding materials and using the collections, compile bibliographies, identify print or electronic resources held elsewhere, and offer classes and informal instruction in library use as it applies to the geographical, linguistic, and subject areas covered by the International Studies Unit.

 The Near East Division is responsible for the selection and acquisition of materials from and about the countries of the Near East and North Africa (both ancient and modern) in Arabic, Hebrew, Persian, Turkish, Kurdish, and the European languages, including Yiddish.
 In addition, the division has responsibility for Judaica and the Ancient Near East (including Assyriology, Egyptology, Northwest Semitic, Hebrew Bible, etc.).